nawathey/rover/README.md

     sudo mv motion /usr/bin
     sudo apt-get install libjpeg62

 Once 'motion' is running, the raw output files are stored in public/log.
-You can view them view them using the 'Motion' tab of the [web interface](#web-interface).
+You can use 'Live' and 'Motion' on the [web interface](#web-interface) menu to view the live or captured files respectively.

 Add this to crontab, which will delete old motion capture files periodically when space is running low on disk: